-In our minds we picture our time together as a family reflective of those holiday Hallmark commercials, and we’re highly disappointment when we they don’t turn out that way.
+In our minds, we picture our time together as a family reflective of those holiday Hallmark commercials, and we’re highly disappointed when they don’t turn out that way.
 Realize that your kids will be messy when making cookies.
 Know that your opinionated aunt will still be opinionated at those holiday gatherings.
 Try to be realistic when making plans, instead of being a disappointment in the long run.

 3. Put away your wallet and connect with your heart.